jaimejim/jaimejim.github.io/_posts/2025-03-31-coap-thread.markdown

 headerImage: true
 ---

 Thread networking is quietly becoming ubiquitous.
 Every [iPhone 16](https://www.apple.com/iphone-16/specs/) and newer iPad already has Thread support built-in, Android smart hubs are shipping with it, and [home routers](https://www.androidauthority.com/google-tv-streamer-smart-hub-3467634/) increasingly include it by default.
-Given this momentum, I wanted to understand how Thread actually works under the hood—specifically, how it uses CoAP.
+Given this momentum, I wanted to understand how Thread actually works, specifically how it uses CoAP.

 I spent some time with the Thread v1.4.0 specification (September 2024) and found the CoAP implementation quite interesting.
 Here's what I learned.

 [Thread](https://www.threadgroup.org/) is designed for low-power, wireless mesh networks running at around 250 kbps.
-The key design principle is avoiding single points of failure—if one device goes down, the network routes around it.
+The key design principle is avoiding single points of failure.
+If one device goes down, the network routes around it.
 You'll find Thread in home automation, smart buildings ([KNX IoT](https://www.knx.org/knx-en/for-professionals/benefits/knx-iot/)), lighting systems ([DALI+](https://www.dali-alliance.org/daliplus/)), and increasingly in [Matter](https://csa-iot.org/all-solutions/matter/) devices.

 Thread networks have two main device types: Full Thread Devices (FTDs) that can route traffic, and End Devices (EDs) that connect to the network but don't forward messages.
-End devices can be always-on or "sleepy"—the sleepy ones use optimized power cycles to run for years on AA batteries.
+End devices can be always-on or "sleepy".
+The sleepy ones use optimized power cycles to run for years on AA batteries.
 The network topology adapts as devices join, leave, or change roles.

 ![thread](/assets/images/thread-stack.jpg)